 PRODUCTS & SOLUTIONS

 Novel Automated Strain Mapping Solution for TEM/STEM (Patent pending) based on nanobeam precession diffraction patterns and STEM reference image acquisition.
 Precision up to 0.02% (200kV FEG) with spatial resolution < 2 nm (FEG TEM).
-In combination with TOPSPIN acquisition of simultaneous orientation /phase /strain /STEM maps are possible.
+In combination with TOPSPIN acquisition of orientation /phase /strain /STEM maps is possible.

 Dr. Partha Pratim Das, Dr. Arturo Ponce-Pedraza,

 Our 3D precession electron diffraction work (combined with direct detection camera) on a very complex organic molecule (Linagliptin drug for Diabetes II desease) is selected as a cover page of the prestigious journal “Crystal Growth & Design”.
 Title “ Crystal Structure of Linagliptin Hemihydrate Hemiethanolate (C25H28N8O2)2(H2O)(C2H5OH) from 3D Electron Diffraction Data, Rietveld Refinement, and Density Functional Theory Optimization”

 This is one of the largest structures solved with ED data in TEM.
 The structure contains 35 non H atoms in the molecule (there are 2 molecules in the asymmetric unit).
 More information on : https://doi.org/10.1021/acs.cgd.0c01379